hill399/HangmanGo/README.md

 Consists of the following components:

 ## Server
-Utilises `net/http` to start a server running by default at `localhost:8080`.
+Utilises `grpc` to start a server running by default at `localhost:50051`.

-Links game functions into server so that POST/GET requests can be used to change/view the game state.
+Links game functions into server so that requests to the below RPC endpoints can be used to change/view the game state.

-`newGameHandler`: Generates new game template and pushes it into active games array.
+`NewGame`: Generates new game template and pushes it into active games array.

-`openGamesHandler`: Retrieves list of currently open games.
+`List`: Retrieves list of currently open games.

-`guessHandler`: Evaluates validity of user guess and processes guess.
+`Guess`: Evaluates validity of user guess and processes guess.
 Determines win/lose state.

 ## Client

-Interacts with the server via POST/GET requests.
+Interacts with the server via RPC requests.
 Control is handled by CLI interface `urfave/cli`.

 `newgame`: Generates new game at server and responds with game no. created.